 Information in this Report includes information provided by participating insurance companies.
 Professional counsel should be sought before any action or decision is made in the use of this material.
-Copyright 2013 Betterley Risk Consultants, Inc. No part of this publication or its contents may be copied, downloaded, stored in a retrieval system, further transmitted or otherwise used in any form other than with the expressed written permission of Betterley Risk Consultants, Inc.
+Copyright 2015 Betterley Risk Consultants, Inc. No part of this publication or its contents may be copied, downloaded, stored in a retrieval system, further transmitted or otherwise used in any form other than with the expressed written permission of Betterley Risk Consultants, Inc. Many of these potential insureds undoubtedly buy D&O (or trustees errors and omissions) insurance policies, some of which may include Side Atype enhancements, but how many of them don't buy (and have never heard of) Side A/DIC policies?
+We believe that the vast majority of them-and their insurance advisers-have never even heard of the product and its value.